Merck/CEEDesigns.jl/docs/src/tutorials/SimpleStatic.md

 Consider the following scenario.
 There exists a set of experiments, each of which, when performed, yields measurements on one or more observables (features).
-Each subset of observables (and therefore each subset of experiments) has some "information value", which is intentionally vaguely defined for generality, but for example, may be a loss function if that subset is used  to train some machine learning model.
+Each subset of observables (and therefore each subset of experiments) has some "information value," which is intentionally vaguely defined for generality, but for example, may be a loss function if that subset is used  to train some machine learning model.
 It is generally the value of acquiring that information.
 Finally, each experiment has some monetary cost and execution time to perform the experiment, and the user has some known tradeoff between overall execution time and cost.